Brandon Lee's family speak out after fatal prop gun shooting on set - KESQ

 “No one should ever be killed by a gun on a film set.
 Period.”

-The Los Angeles Times reported at the time that the actor, who was on the cusp of movie stardom with his leading role in the surreal thriller, was fatally killed by a .44-caliber bullet when co-star Michael Massee fired a prop gun that he believed to be loaded with blanks.
+The Los Angeles Times reported at the time that the actor, who was on the cusp of movie stardom with his leading role in the surreal thriller, was killed when co-star Michael Massee fired a prop gun in which a fragment of a bullet remained.

 Following an investigation, District Attorney Jerry Spivey announced that no criminal charges would be filed over Lee’s death, saying that while negligence was a factor, there was no evidence of criminal wrongdoing, the New York Times reported in September 1993.